Sogo Hong Kong

 Sogo Hong Kong (香港崇光百貨) is one of Hong Kong's largest department stores.
 First established by Japanese retailers, Sogo Co., Ltd. (Japanese: 株式会社そごう), the department store is now owned by Lifestyle International Holdings.
-In addition to the flagship store in Causeway Bay, Sogo Hong Kong operates a second store in Tsim Sha Tsui, Kowloon which is now closed.
+In addition to the new flagship store in Kai Tak, Sogo Hong Kong operates a second store in Causeway Bay.
 Sogo Hong Kong has been a member of the International Association of Department Stores since 2013.

 History

 In April 1984, the Causeway Bay station construction site was sold by the Mass Transit Railway Corporation to Taisei Corporation for $380m.
 Following construction, Sogo Hong Kong, originally parented by Sogo Japan (Japanese: そごう), commenced its operations on 31 May 1985 in Causeway Bay, Hong Kong.
 Situated on Hennessy Road, the Japanese styled department store has become an important retail landmark of Hong Kong.
 In 1993, it underwent major renovations to become "Jumbo SOGO", expanding its area from 11000 sqm to 40,000 sqm.

 In 2000, Japan's Sogo declared bankruptcy under a US$17 billion debt.
 The Hong Kong store was subsequently acquired by Lifestyle International Holdings.

 In 2005, Sogo Hong Kong opened a second store in Tsim Sha Tsui, Kowloon.
 It was located underground, below Salisbury Road.
 The location was formerly the site of The Palace Mall (1997-2001) and Teddy Bear Kingdom (2002-2005).
 In 2014, Sogo relocated across Salisbury Road next to Sheraton Hong Kong, encompassing a total floor area of 13000 sqm.
-This location closed on 12 March 2023 and is to be relocated to Kai Tak.
-The new location is expected to open in 2024.
+This location closed on 12 March 2023 amid plans for relocation to Kai Tak.
+The new location opened 15 November 2024.

 Business

-Sogo Hong Kong's flagship store is spread across eighteen floors of retail space.
+Sogo Hong Kong's flagship Kai Tak store is spread across nine floors of retail space.
 The store carries mid to high-end clothing brands, sports wear, children's wear, cosmetics, appliances, bedding, and housewares.
 Sogo Hong Kong also operates the popular Japanese supermarket, Freshmart.